jhsu802701/generic_app_old/README.md

 Go to the directory where you keep your Rails projects and enter the command "generic_app".
 You will be asked to select the name of the directory you wish to use for your Rails project.
 <br><br>
 After you have provided all of the necessary parameters, your generic Rails project will not only be created for you but automatically tested as well.
 This takes a few minutes instead of several long and grueling hours.

-### Adding Generic App Features To An Existing Project

-Go to the parent of the app's root directory.
-Enter the command "generic_app_add".
-You will be shown a list of all sub-directories within your present working directory.
-Pick the sub-directory corresponding to your target app.
-The Bash scripts and the list of directories and files within the project will be added.
-Please note that you may need to revise some of the scripts provided by GenericApp, which is designed around the railstutorial.org Sample App.

 ## What's the point?